latiwagner/gamedev-project/devlog.md

 * [Proposal](proposal.pdf)
 * [Itch.io](https://deadname-th.itch.io/gamedev-project)

+## 2024-11-7 - 2 hr
+* made sprites for enemies.
+* also made a muzzle flash sprite
+* not actually implemented at this point.

 ## 2024-11-4 - 1.5 hr
 * added a bouncing enemy.
 * Enemy slowly accelerates with each bounce.
 Has a maximum velocity so it doesn't get out of control.